Mature Masculine

 Discernment asks:

-When mature, your Magician capacity becomes reliable.
-You love possibility and big questions, but you care about what is true and what helps.
-Your guidance becomes less about drama and more about a steady "flow of knowing" that shapes how you live.
+When mature, our Magician capacity becomes something we can count on.
+We love possibility and big questions, but we care about what is true and what helps.
+Our guidance gets quieter over time—less dramatic, more of a steady "flow of knowing" that shapes how we actually live.

 Inquiry